 Xylème’s mission is to promote the importance of trees in the city and, by sharing its knowledge and advice, to encourage the adoption of better practices in professional arboriculture.

-Gabriel Deshaies-Daigneault, a forest engineer specializing in urban forestry for over 10 years, is the founder and president of Xylème Inc. He has extensive experience in assessing urban trees, having inspected and analysed tens of thousands of trees to date and written as many reports with a professional signature (inspections, tree-cutting permits, preservation recommendations, tree appraisal, impact studies, etc.).
+Gabriel Deshaies-Daigneault, a forest engineer specializing in urban forestry for almost 15 years, is the founder and president of Xylème Inc. He has extensive experience in assessing urban trees, having inspected and analysed tens of thousands of trees to date and written as many reports with a professional signature (inspections, tree-cutting permits, preservation recommendations, tree appraisal, impact studies, etc.).
 Gabriel Deshaies-Daigneault has very good knowledge of the municipal environment through working as a consultant in urban forestry and arboriculture in many cities and municipalities, ever since the beginning of his career.
 In addition, he has been involved in the inventory and characterization of the tree heritage of many owners of large-scale tree populations.